palewire/django-calaccess-technical-documentation/docs/howtouseit.rst

         }
     }

-Return the command line.
+Return to the command line.
 This will create a MySQL database to store the data.

 .. code-block:: bash